The Finest (song)

-"The Finest" is a song by American band the S.O.S.
+"The Finest" is a song by the American band the S.O.S.
 Band.
 It is the fifth track on their sixth studio album, Sands of Time, and is one of the group's last songs to feature the vocals of original lead singer Mary Davis.
 Labelmate and fellow R&B singer Alexander O'Neal shares vocals with Mary Davis during the bridge.
 "The Finest" was released as a single in 1986.

 Chart performance

 "The Finest" was a success on the US Hot Black Singles chart, reaching number two and was their last entry on the Billboard Hot 100, where it peaked at number 44.
 On the US dance chart, "The Finest" peaked at number eight, and was also their second top-20 hit on the UK Singles Chart, reaching number 17.